 Gorgeous Aren’t They?

-Roasted until the skin is crispy perfection, tossed in the freshest basil pesto and then smashed, these baby spuds make the perfect side dish for chicken, fish or beef!
-Notice those sweet caramelized shallots mixed in…drool.
+Roasted until the skin is crispy perfection and then tossed in the freshest basil pesto, these baby spuds make the perfect side dish for chicken, fish or beef!

 Homemade pesto literally takes two minutes to make and it stands head and shoulders above any store bought or jarred pesto.To avoid waste and get the freshest possible pesto I prefer to buy/grow a basil plant and use what I need as I need it.
 When I buy cut basil it always browns and dries out before I can use it all.
-To keep this recipe Whole 30, Vegan and Dairy free I offer two versions: one with Parmesan and one using nutritional yeast.
-Nutritional yeast is loaded with a bounty nutrients including B complex and has a cheesy flavor.
-Perfect for those living dairy free!
+For my Traditional Pesto recipe using Parmesan, click here.
+For my Whole 30, Vegan and Dairy free version click here!
+Both are amazing.

 Once you learn how easy it is to make homemade pesto you will use it for so many things.
 I use pesto on pasta and pizzas, in sandwiches and wraps, to top salmon, and for salad dressings, it’s very versatile.
 And so good for you!

-When tossed with warm potatoes the pesto adds moisture and flavor.
-Seriously, are these potatoes not swoon worthy?
+When tossed with these creamy warm potatoes the pesto adds a ton of flavor.
+These potatoes are great served as leftovers too!

 The Recipe: Roasted Baby Potatoes with Pesto

-Tips and what you will need: use ‘new’ or baby potatoes for best results.
-You will need a food processor to make pesto, a microplane to grate parmesan, and a rimmed cookie sheet covered with unbleached parchment paper.
+Tips and what you will need: See recipes for traditional pesto here, and dairy free pesto here.
+Use ‘new’ or baby potatoes for best results.
+You will need a food processor or a blender (<—I love my Blendtec!) to make pesto, a microplane to grate parmesan (if using), and a cast iron skillet or rimmed cookie sheet covered with unbleached parchment paper.
 As always you need a good knife!
 This recipe is gluten free.
-IF making W30, dairy free, vegan please use nutritional yeast instead of Parmesan.

 - sea salt